 This is an extensive, though not necessarily comprehensive, bibliography of secondary sources on Sedgwick’s life and works.
-If you know of books or articles that are not on this list but should be, please contact us.
+If you know of books or articles that are not on this list but should be, please use the form above to submit relevant citation information.

 Anderson, Jill Kirsten.
 Remembering the Ladies: Imagining Equalitarianism in Early American Novels of Manners.
 Dissertation: Michigan State U, 2006.